AdobeDocs/experience-manager-cloud-service.sv-SE/help/sites-cloud/authoring/features/components-console.md

 * **Dokumentation**

-   Om utvecklaren har tillhandahållit dokumentation för komponenten visas den på fliken **Dokumentation**.
-Om det inte finns någon tillgänglig dokumentation visas inte fliken **Dokumentation**. <!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
+   Om utvecklaren har tillhandahållit dokumentation för komponenten visas den på **Dokumentation** -fliken.
+Om det inte finns någon tillgänglig dokumentation kan du **Dokumentation** kommer inte att visas. <!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
 If there is no documentation available, the **Documentation** tab will not be shown.-->

    ![Komponentdokumentation](/help/sites-cloud/authoring/assets/components-console-documentation.png)